From Sora User to ZSky Creator: A Migration Diary

 I'll be honest.
 I miss Sora's memory of long, narrative prompts.
 It would read a paragraph and try to interpret the whole arc.
 ZSky rewards shorter, punchier input, which is better for 90% of what I do but slightly worse for the complicated dream sequences I used to build.

-What I don't miss: silent video, watermark bars, the 125-credit trial wall, losing credits on failed generations, and that low-key dread that the whole platform might vanish.
-ZSky runs on owned hardware — seven dedicated GPUs in the United States — which is the opposite of renting compute and waiting for someone else's roadmap.
+What I don't miss: silent video, watermark bars, the 125-credit trial wall, losing generations to failed renders, and that low-key dread that the whole platform might vanish.
+ZSky runs on owned hardware — a privately owned fleet of NVIDIA RTX 5090 GPUs in the United States — which is the opposite of renting compute and waiting for someone else's roadmap.

 Practical advice for anyone still migrating